mohamadch91/cloudComputing-HWs/HW2/Command_list.md

 ### Minikube start

-this command is used to start a local kubernetes cluster
+This command is used to start a local kubernetes cluster

 ```bash
 minikube start